DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 # User Experience (UX)

-## User Stories

-* As a user I want to understand the purpose of the site upon loading it.
-* As a user I want to be able to navigate the site smoothly and intuitively.
-* As a user I want to easily be able to make contact MKG North Dublin.
-* As a user I want to know more about MKG North Dublin.
-* As a user I want to know what classes are available at MKG North Dublin.
-* As a user I want to connect with MKG North Dublin on social media.

 ## Wireframes
 - The wireframes for MKG North Dublin website were produced using Balsamiq.
 - Wireframes were made for mobile and desktop displays.